Nitrokey/nitrokey-documentation/source/components/nitrokeys/nitrokey3/troubleshooting.rst

     gpg: OpenPGP card not available: No such device

 **Solution:**
-There are two common smartcard services on Linux systems: ``scdaemon``, GnuPG’s smartcard daemon, and ``pcscd``, a generic smartcard daemon.
+There are two common smartcard services on Linux systems: ``scdaemon``, GnuPG's smartcard daemon, and ``pcscd``, a generic smartcard daemon.
 ``scdaemon`` has two drivers for accessing smartcards:
 Its integrated ``ccid`` driver tries to directly access the smartcard.
 The ``pcsc`` drivers uses the ``pcscd`` daemon instead.